adrian-leonard-mociulschi/adrian-leonard-mociulschi.github.io/index.md

 [Home](/) · [About](/about) · [Writing](/writing) · [Press room](/blog)

 ## Welcome to my GitHub
 At the intersection of culture and code, this space invites reflection—not commits.
-A lucid archive of symbolic ecologies, Web3 visions, and ethical AI.
+A lucid archive of symbolic ecologies, **Web3 visions**, and ethical **AI**.
 No crowdsourcing, just presence.
 No noise, just resonance.

 ## Mission

 I build progressive bridges between culture and technology, between literature and algorithms, and between memory and the future.
 And I challenge one of modernity’s greatest misconceptions: that music is merely sound.
 Whoever believes that music is only about sound is mistaken.
-Music is also about number—and number is the logos of all sciences.
+Music is also about **number**—and number is the logos of all sciences.
 This is not my claim, but the legacy of great thinkers from Pythagoras to Leonardo da Vinci and Johannes Kepler.

 I also believe the future of knowledge cannot rely solely on centralized institutions.
 It requires **new forms of epistemic legitimacy**—open, transparent, and distributed—enabled by decentralized technologies such as **DAO frameworks, blockchain, and tokenized trust models**.